coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 is.

 **Try Again:** Varies.
-You can make another check after a failed check if you're squeezing your way through a tight space, making multiple checks.
-If the situation permits, you can make additional checks, or even take 20, as long as you're not being actively opposed.
+You can make another check after a failed check if you’re squeezing your way through a tight space, making multiple checks.
+If the situation permits, you can make additional checks, or even take 20, as long as you’re not being actively opposed.

 **Special:** If you have the Agile feat, you get a +2 bonus on Escape Artist checks.